srambharose/portfolio/README.md

-This is my portfolio for the Marketing & Communications Coordinator position at SHN:
+This is my portfolio for the Marketing & Communications Coordinator position at SHN.
+It is split into three main sections: Cornell Detailing, TooSix Productions and Scarborough Health Network:

 1. Cornell Detailing (www.cornelldetailing.com)

 This is my auto detailing brand that was created in September 2022.
-I have spent a considerable amount of time researching and designing the logo, UI/UX, colour palette, font choices and the overall feel of the brand.
+I have spent a considerable amount of time researching and designing the logo, UI/UX, style guide, colour palette, font choices and the overall feel of the brand.
 All webpages were designed in Figma: https://www.figma.com/design/SQxidSxgscnmfaBj1BJIXf/Cornell-Detailing-v2?node-id=0-1&t=IS19FE4tZcq617Uv-1

 I wrote all of the HTML, CSS and Javascript code in Visual Studio Code.
 I purchased and configured the .com and .ca domains, as well as set up the web and email hosting.
 I use MailChimp to manage the email marketing campaigns, here's an example of the most recent campaign: